-At the moment when noise-cancelling headphones are gradually becoming familiar to consumers, the increasing number of noise-canceling headphones on the market will confuse many people: The mainstream noise-cancelling headphones are now available in head-mounted and in-ear forms.
+At the moment when noise-cancelling headphones are gradually becoming familiar to consumers, the increasing number of noise-cancelling headphones on the market will confuse many people: The mainstream noise-cancelling headphones are now available in head-mounted and in-ear forms.
 Who will have better sound quality?
 How do we buy different types of noise-cancelling headphones?

 Before discussing this issue, first of all, let's take a look at the development history of the noise-cancelling headset structure.
 Although it is not too long since noise-cancelling headphones have come out, it has gone through the development process of "open-loop system - closed-loop system - adaptive system".
 And these three systems are quite different in structure, and it may help customers to better know which noise cancelling headset with microphone for telephone is suitable in different scenes.

 The open-loop system picks up the noise signal through an external microphone on the earphone, then outputs the anti-noise signal through the inverting amplifier, and then mixes it with the required audio signal, and finally reproduces the music in the earphone transducer to create the effect of noise cancelling.

-Although the structure of the corded noise cancelling headset is simple, due to the external microphone, the collected noise is different from the external noise actually heard in the earphone, so the noise-cancelling effect is not ideal.
+Although the structure of the corded headset with mic is simple, due to the external microphone, the collected noise is different from the external noise actually heard in the earphone, so the noise-cancelling effect is not ideal.

 In order to improve this problem, manufacturers like Addasound have adopted a closed-loop design, placing the microphone in front of the transducer in the earmuffs to generate a relatively accurate anti-noise signal.
 The system separates the required signal from the mixed signal and then compensates for the noise signal and the inverted noise signal to better cancel the noise in the closed-loop system.